EduardoSantos7/Algorithms4fun/Leetcode/2824. Count Pairs Whose Sum is Less than Target/readme.md

 # Algorithm Idea

-Per each number in the array check the next numbers to see if the sum is saller than target if so increment counter
+Per each number in the array check the next numbers to see if the sum is smaller than target if so increment counter

 # Complexity